PaoloAlbanese/Mobile_Central_MP4/README.md

 ' this_url = request.path'

-This values passed to and compared in the script, so it preserves the scroll only if they are identical.
+These values are passed to and compared in the script, so it preserves the scroll only if they are identical.

+'
+var this_url = "{{'this_url'|escape}}";
+var referer_view ="{{'referer_view'|escape}}";

+...

+if (this_url == referer_view){...
+'

 ## Acknowledegements

-* This project is heavily indebeted and influenced, in narly it's entirety to the illustrative project walkthrugh "Boutique Ado" on the Code Institute student portal and the Udemy course "[Build Ecommerce Website to Master Django and Python](https://www.udemy.com/course/build-ecommerce-website-to-master-django-and-python/)" by The Zero2Launch Team .
+* This project is heavily indebeted and influenced, in nearly it's entirety to the illustrative project walkthrough "Boutique Ado" on the Code Institute student portal and more so to the Udemy course "[Build Ecommerce Website to Master Django and Python](https://www.udemy.com/course/build-ecommerce-website-to-master-django-and-python/)" by The Zero2Launch Team .
 The Zero2Launch Team develops high-quality programming courses around topics in mobile development including iOS, Android, Responsive Web Design and other emerging technologies.
-* The slide shows are taken with modifications from [W3School] (https://www.w3schools.com/howto/howto_js_slideshow.asp).
+* The slide shows are taken with modifications from [W3School](https://www.w3schools.com/howto/howto_js_slideshow.asp).
 * The color gradient change on hover in the hero slide show is taken with modifications from [Sarah L. Fossheim](https://fossheim.io/writing/posts/css-text-gradient/).
 * The mobile pictures sources are :
 * * [Carphone Warehouse](https://www.carphonewarehouse.ie/);
 * * [Amazon](https://www.amazon.com/);
 * * [Eir Mobile](https://www.eir.ie/mobile/);
-* Several icons are sourced from Fontawsome;
+* Several icons are sourced from Fontawesome;
 * The default phone image is sourced from [Five Flowers](https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2245651) on Pixabay.
 * The script to fade the hero slideshow on scrool is taken from [Nick Ciliak](https://codepen.io/nickcil/pen/sfutl) on Codepen; all other scripts that involve fading on scroll are derived from this code.
-At least that's my recollection.
-If not I apologize to rightful author.
 * The ringing phone gif in the page overaly is taken from [B2B Maintenenace house](https://b2b.maintenancehouse.com/assets/b2b/images/icons/mobile-ring.gif);
 * [Stackoverflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) where widely used for general reference.